FundacionParaguaya/MentorApp/README.md

 ## To run

+- make sure to set up your `ANDROID_SDK` variable https://stackoverflow.com/questions/38835931/react-native-adb-reverse-enoent .
-- if you are using mac, run `chmod 755 android/gradlew` in order to avoid a nasty error.
+- if you are using mac, run `chmod 755 android/gradlew` .
 - `npm run ios` for IOS dev mode
 - `npm run android` for Android dev mode